 Are electricity prices set to fall in 2021?

-There is little to suggest that this trend will not continue into 2019, despite the price cap will increase or decrease when it is next reviewed in February 2020.
+At this point, it is difficult to tell whether the price cap will increase or decrease when it is next reviewed in February 2020.
 Energy regulator Ofgem has previously said its aim is to to curb the amount of households affected by price rises by pushing suppliers to move customers off standard variable rate tariffs.

-Either way, it's a good idea to run an energy comparison to see if your deal is the best out there for you — you could save up to £447.
+Either way, it's a good idea to run an energy comparison to see if your deal is the best out there for you — you could save an average of £216*.

 Why are electricity rates cheaper at night?